Changes for 2022

 - For other skill areas, students can use data and ideas from teacher demonstrations

-Teacher demonstrations permitted for Skill B of the Teacher devised assignments (TDAS)
+Practical activities not required for Skill B of the Teacher devised assignments (TDAs)

-For the other skill areas (A, C, D and E), in which students plan, record, present and identify patterns and relationships in data collected from practical activities, you are allowed to use teacher demonstrations or simulations.
-Students can record the data from these demonstrations, or if they can carry out ‘hands on’ practical activities, they should do so.
+For the other skill areas (A, C, D and E), in which students plan, record, present and identify patterns and relationships in data collected from practical activities, you are allowed to use teacher demonstrations or simulations from which students record the data themselves.

 Students still need to plan how they would investigate the problem and provide evidence of their planning for assessment of Skill A (experimental design) even though their method may not be carried out.
 Students should still carry out the practical if possible.